The program

 Why these species?

 The Leadbeater’s Possum and Helmeted Honeyeater are two of Victoria’s Faunal Emblem’s and are found only in Victoria.
 Both are listed as ‘Critically Endangered’ under Victoria’s Flora and Fauna Guarantee Act 1998 and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
-The Lowland Leadbeater's Possum and Helmeted Honeyeater live side by side in the Yellingbo Nature Conservation with the Highland Leadbeater’s possums range extending into Victoria’s Central Highlands.
+The Lowland Leadbeater's Possum and Helmeted Honeyeater live side by side in the Yellingbo (Liwik Barring) Landscape Conservation Area with the Highland Leadbeater’s possums range extending into Victoria’s Central Highlands.

 Lowland Leadbeater's Possum